 Although the film had a high profile release, the budget was clearly low and the effects look cheap.
 There is some very poor matte work going off the edge of the world.
 The eventual arrival at Asgard is inadequately conveyed in a series of shabby sets and effects that make it come out looking like a cheap Christmas card.

-Terry Jones’s only subsequent directorial outing has been a live-action adaptation of The Wind in the Willows (1996), which is a much more successful fantasy film.
+Terry Jones’s only subsequent directorial outing was a live-action adaptation of The Wind in the Willows (1996), which is a much more successful fantasy film.